Staying at the Imperial Vienna: What Three Days Inside a Habsburg Palace Actually Gives You

 What Musical World Does the Imperial Vienna Give You Access To?

 The Musikverein is 400 metres from the Imperial's front door.
 The Wiener Staatsoper is 200 metres.
 The Konzerthaus is 600 metres.
-Within a ten-minute walk from Suite 501, you can sit in three of the most technically demanding performance spaces in the world and hear orchestral music played at the highest standard the repertoire allows.
+All within a ten-minute walk from The Hotel Imperial Vienna, you can sit in three of the most technically demanding performance spaces in the world and hear orchestral music played at the highest standard the repertoire allows.

 This is not a tourism observation.
 It is a geographical fact with cultural consequences.
 Haydn's final public appearance was two blocks from the Imperial's site.
 Beethoven's Ninth had its premiere two streets away.
 Brahms lived in the fourth district within walking distance for most of his career.
 Mahler conducted the Staatsoper for ten years.
 Richard Strauss attended performances at the Musikverein regularly, often from a room in this building.
-The musical history of Western Europe is not a backdrop for the Imperial Vienna.
-It is the air the building was built inside.
+The musical history of Western Europe is not a backdrop for The Hotel Imperial Vienna.

 What Does a Stay at the Imperial Vienna Actually Produce?